open-telemetry/oteps/text/entities/0256-entities-data-model.md

 _This section is a supplementary guideline and is not part of logical data model._

-The data model defines the structure of the entity ID field.
-This section explains how the ID field is computed.
+The data model defines the structure of the entity Id field.
+This section explains how the Id field is computed.

 ### LID, GID and IDCONTEXT